-The firearm or firearms that were stolen are worth more than nine hundred fifty dollars ($950); or
+- The firearm or firearms that were stolen are worth more than nine hundred fifty dollars ($950); or

-- The defendant has a prior conviction for either a sex crime that requires him/her to register under California’s sex offender registration act, or one of a shortlist of particularly serious felonies (such as murder, rape or sexual abuse of a child under 14).2
+- The defendant has a prior conviction for either a sex crime that requires him/her to register under California’s sex offender registration act, or one of a shortlist of particularly serious felonies (such as murder, rape or lewd acts with a child under 14).2

 If neither of those things is true, then theft of a firearm will be punished as 484 PC petty theft.3

 Here are some examples of defendants who could be charged with California grand theft firearm (sometimes referred to as “GTF”):

 - A man breaks into a gun store and steals firearms with a total value of several thousand dollars;

 - A woman tricks her neighbor into “lending” her his valuable antique gun to display at an antique show and then never returns it; and

 - A man who is required to register as a sex offender (because he was once convicted of oral copulation with a minor) breaks into a home and steals an old pistol worth no more than a few hundred dollars.